benjaminhuanghuang/vue-study/Vue-StateManagment/Pinia-vs-Vuex.md

 In contrast, Pinia works with both Vue 2 and Vue 3.

-Finally, Pinia is the recommended state management library for Vue.
+Pinia is the recommended state management library for Vue.

 ## Benefit of Pinia
+- Type safe
 - Pinia offers better TypeScript support than Vuex
 - Testing utilities
 - Plugins: extend Pinia features with plugins